lioshow/meal-card/README.md

 # meal card
-a project for meal card managing system
+a project for meal card management system